Qualifications have a big effect on pay

 - the need for higher level skills is expected to be the strongest in engineering, manufacturing and construction

-- there are likely to be more competition for lower skilled jobs in the future.
+- there is likely to be more competition for lower skilled jobs in the future.

 Sources: Gateway to growth: CBI / Pearson education and skill survey; The Future of Work, UKCES; Winning the Global Race, IPPR